 - Put together a video of all the highlights of the year.
 It will be a great way to see how the kids have grown and keepsake to look back on.

-- Make a time capsule filled with things from 2018.
+- Make a time capsule filled with things from 2021.
+Don’t forget to include masks.
 Amazon has time capsules that start at $12 or make your own with a shoebox or bin.

 - Create a unique drop of your own.
 Use our listing of the MOST Unique New Year’s Eve Drops Around the United States as inspiration.
 Have your kids tie their favorite toys to a string and lower them from the upstairs downward as it gets closer to ‘midnight’.